CAPSEM

 Download Capsem

-Requires macOS 14+ on Apple Silicon.
-Capsem uses Apple Virtualization.framework.
+Requires macOS 14+ on Apple Silicon, or Debian/Ubuntu with KVM.
+Capsem uses Apple Virtualization.framework on macOS and KVM on Linux.